HazyResearch/deepdive/doc/walkthrough-mention.md

      public | sentences           | table | deepdive | heap
     (5 rows)

+Among these relations:

+- `articles` contains article data
+- `sentences` contains processed sentence data by an [NLP extractor](walkthrough-extras.html#nlp_extractor).
+This table contains tokenized words, lemmatized words, POS tags, NER tags, dependency paths for each sentence.
-Among these relations, `articles` contains article data and `sentences` contains parsed sentence data.
-Other tables are currently empty, and during feature extraction step they will be filled up.
+- Other tables are currently empty, and during feature extraction step they will be filled up.

 For a detailed reference of how these tables are created and loaded, refer to [Preparing Data Tables](walkthrough-extras.html#data_tables) in the extra section.